canonical/snapcraft.io/HACKING.md

 Go and [register a new OAuth application](https://github.com/settings/applications/new) in your GitHub account.
 You can fill in the form however you want, and the only important detail is that you set the "Authorization callback URL" to `http://localhost:8004/github/auth/verify`.

 Once you've created the application, you should be given the client id and the client secret.
-Update your `.env.local` file with the your secrets:
+Update your `.env.local` file with your secrets:

 ```bash
 GITHUB_CLIENT_ID=<Your client id>